-The student parking gate at San Fernando Mission Blvd. will be open until 8:30 am (a half-hour after school starts).
-The gate will reopen a half-hour before school ends and be closed once again a half-hour after the end of school.
+The student parking gate at San Fernando Mission Blvd. will be open until 8:00 am.
+The gate will re-open before school ends.
+The student lot will be cleared 30 mins following the end of school.
 The Rinaldi St. entrance will be open during school hours.
 When exiting the student parking lot, students should always turn right onto San Fernando Mission Blvd.
 NO LEFT TURN IS ALLOWED.